syncfusion-content/winui-docs/winui/Pyramid-Chart/Appearance.md

 Gradient for the pyramid chart can be set by using the [`ColorModel`]() property of the pyramid chart with the help of `LinearGradientBrush` or `RadialGradientBrush`.

-The following code sample and screenshot illustrates how to apply the gradient brushes for chart using the [`ColorModel`]() property.
+The following code sample and screenshot illustrates how to apply the gradient brushes for the chart using the [`ColorModel`]() property.

 {% tabs %}